UPDATE: This article was originally posted on September 6, 2018. It has been updated with new information and tips below.

 2.1.
 Essay 1 Tips

-When choosing your theme for this essay, we suggest focusing on one “thing” that makes you feel alive, as 300 words is likely not enough room to write meaningfully about multiple examples.
-Furthermore, since Haas’ second essay asks you for a professional example, we would suggest choosing something from your personal life for this essay in order to show the admissions committee more about what makes you you.
+When choosing your theme for this essay, we suggest focusing on one “thing” that makes you feel alive, as 2 minutes is likely not enough space to speak meaningfully about multiple examples.
+Furthermore, since Haas’ second essay asks you to speak about your career, we would suggest choosing something from your personal life for this essay in order to show the admissions committee more about what makes you you.

 Along these lines, try to think about choosing a theme/activity that provides the admissions committee with valuable insights into your personality and background.

-For example, last year, a client wrote a short essay for Michigan Ross on the topic of “making a difference” that discussed his passion for his volunteer work providing electricity to remote communities in the Brazilian Amazon.
+For example, last year, a client wrote about his passion for his volunteer work, which provides electricity to remote communities in the Brazilian Amazon.

 After speaking about how he got involved and exactly what the project works to accomplish, he discussed how a quote from a member of one of the communities thanked him for giving him the chance to safely make his way home from work at night.